 When a person’s mind begins to betray them as it does during mental relapse, it can be difficult to get back on track, though not impossible.
 The key is to redirect the thoughts that are problematic.
 This can be accomplished by attending support group meetings, contacting sponsors or therapists, or even relying on friends and family for support.

 Family therapy is a treatment method that helps to deal with mental relapse, as it help to repair damaged relationships between recovering addicts and their families, as well as to help family members learn to look for the signs of the different stages of relapse and perform interventions to confront such slips.

 Physical relapse is the act of obtaining and resuming use of the addictive substance.
 At this stage, prevention is no longer really an option, but steps can still be taken to get back on track.
 Family interventions, going to group meetings, therapy, and detox will help to get the recovering addict back on track and sober once again.

-Relapse prevention is an essential part of any recovery program if you want to stay sober and avoid a setback following your initial drug and alcohol rehab treatment.
-The professionals at Chicago Drug Rehab IL can help.
-Call them now at (312) 604-7346.
+Relapse prevention is an essential part of successful drug and alcohol recovery programs.
+If you want to stay sober and avoid a setback following your initial drug and alcohol rehab treatment, you need to find rehab programs with a strong emphasis on relapse prevention strategies.
+Chicago Drug Rehab IL can help you find the best rehab programs for your recovery needs.
+Call today at (312) 604-7346.